 But how do great teachers become special?

 Over the past few months, the ONVU Learning team has worked hard to help teachers celebrate their success and enhance their excellence.

 During this time, we have recognised the in-balance between the depressed state of the industry and the incredible passion and excellence in so many of the teaching profession.
 There are a lot of ‘Great Teachers’ out there!

-And it is this lack of good quality, continuing professional development (CPD) that is putting such pressure on the profession.
+And it is this lack of good quality, continuing professional development (CPD) for teachers that is putting such pressure on the profession.
 Experienced teachers are burning out; perception of the profession is at an all-time low, and reduced budgets and increased accountability are adding to the negative feelings.
-Meanwhile new teachers are not getting the developmental support they need; the profession is in decline.
-A recent statistic stated that 33 per cent of all newly trained teachers (between 2011 to 2015) had now left the profession; totalling nearly 25,000 teachers.
+Meanwhile, new teachers are not getting the developmental support they need – the profession is in decline.
+A recent statistic stated that 33 per cent of all newly trained teachers (between 2011 to 2015) had now left the profession in the UK; totalling nearly 25,000 teachers.

-We are currently putting LessonVU systems into classrooms to enable teachers to securely record lessons for self-review and reflection, all of which contributes towards their professional development.
+ONVU Learning is currently putting Lessonvu systems into classrooms to enable teachers to securely record lessons for self-review and reflection, all of which contributes towards their professional development, and overall job satisfaction.

 Capturing a 360-degree video footage of a classroom is unique.
 It really does help teachers and their mentors to be “curious in the classroom” and to visually reflect on lessons in order to understand how they can be better.
-Seeing students’ reactions to any given lesson activity and their engagement with the task in hand is rich with visual feedback.
+Seeing students’ reactions to any given lesson activity, and their engagement with the task in hand, is richer with visual feedback.

-At ONVU Learning we are committed to helping the teaching profession demonstrate its value.
+At ONVU Learning, we are committed to helping the teaching profession demonstrate its value, by coming up with innovative solutions that help teachers be better teachers and shine in their own individual ways.
 We want to support ‘great teaching’ and help celebrate it!